Rifapentine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - There are many other drugs that can interact with rifapentine.
-Tell your doctor about all other medicines you are using, especially blood thinners (such as warfarin), HIV medicine, diabetes medicine, or seizure medicine.
+Tell your doctor about all other medicines you are using, especially the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or porphyria.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, HIV infection, or porphyria (enzyme problem).

 - This medicine may cause your skin, teeth, or tongue to turn a reddish-orange color.
 Your tears, saliva, urine, or bowel movements may also become reddish-orange.
 Your contact lenses or dentures could become permanently discolored.